On the analysis of Rayleigh-B\'enard convection using Latent Dirichlet Allocation: Heat flux motifs

 A simple model can be made to link these observations with the dynamics of reorientations.
-We can assume that the conditionally averaged prevalence of the dominant motif in the region close to the wall $b_\pm$ is directly proportional to the emission rate of plumes, which can be modelled as a Poisson point process.
+The conditionally averaged weight of the dominant motif in the region close to the wall $b_\pm$ represents the rate of buoyancy production, which can be linked to the emission rate of plumes and can be modelled as a Poisson point process.
 This means that the time separating two plume ejections $T_{\pm}$ follows an exponential distribution with mean $1 / b_\pm$, where $+$ and $-$ respectively characterize the large-scale circulation ($I_+$) and the corner vortex ($I_-$) states. $b_\pm$ therefore represents the parameter of the exponential distribution.
 A reorientation can be associated with the event where the corner vortex becomes stronger than the large-scale circulation state, i.e. the time separating two emissions in the corner vortex state becomes smaller than that separating two emissions in the large-scale circulation state.
 This event can occur independently in either one of the two horizontal directions $x$ or $y$.

 One can show that the probability $p$ that this event occurs at any given time is given by